18 Hottest European Resort Destinations of Summer

 Accommodation: Where to Stay in Skopelos

-10 Island Hopping in Scotland's Hebrides
+12. Island Hopping in Scotland's Hebrides

 Or bring your car to explore larger islands.
-A network of hiking trails leads between towns, over low craggy peaks, and along shores that vary from white sand beaches to towering cliffs.
+A network of hiking trails leads between towns, over low craggy peaks, and along shores that vary from white-sand beaches to towering cliffs.
 Birders will find puffin colonies, entire sea stacks covered in nesting seabirds, and a number of rare species.
 Kayakers can paddle in protected coves or visit sea caves and spectacular rock formations, picnicking on uninhabited islands.

 For an am-I-really-in-Scotland? moment, cross the island of Barra from its pretty harbor of Castle Bay (it does have a castle in the middle of the bay) to the world's only airport whose runway is a beach.
 Watch planes land and take off at low tide as you munch scones in the airport tea room, then cross the road and climb the dunes to descend onto a long white-sand beach that could be on a tropical island.

 Accommodation: Where to Stay in the Hebrides

-11 Formentera, Spain
+13. Formentera, Spain

-Snorkelers should try the island's longest beach, Playa Migjorn, uncrowded even in the summer when you can rent beach umbrellas and loungers.
+Snorkelers should try the island's longest beach, Playa Migjorn, uncrowded even in the summer, when you can rent beach umbrellas and loungers.
 One of the most beautiful beaches is the tiny cove (it's not even 150 meters long) of Cala Saona, although it's not too small to have food and cool drinks within easy reach.

 At less than 30 meters depth off Punta Pedrera, the sunken shipwreck of the Florin Brothers lies against a wall of seagrass teeming with fish.
 Most of the best sites are in the Es Freus-Ses Salines Nature Reserve, which covers much of northern Formentera and whose shoreline marshes protect more than 200 bird species, including herons and flamingos.

 Accommodation: Where to Stay in Formentera

-12 Playa Blanca, Lanzarote
+14. Playa Blanca, Lanzarote